dOrgTech/Ecosystem/README.md

 # Bounties

-The easiest way for a new freelancer to start earning Rep in dOrg is to complete an open bounty.
-If the DAO accepts your bounty, you will receive up to the full reward along with the corresponding Reputation in the DAO!
+The easiest way to join dOrg is to complete an open bounty.
+If the DAO accepts your bounty, you will receive up to the full reward along with some Reputation (read: voting power) in the DAO!

 See the `Issues` section of the repository for all open bounties.